Accounts Receivable Software

 The role of Debtor Days in managing cash flow cannot be overstated.
 A lower number of Debtor Days (or Days Sales Outstanding) indicates that a company is collecting its receivables more quickly, which improves cash flow and provides funds for daily operations, investment, and debt repayment.

-How to Calculate Debtor Days
+Debtor Days Formula

 To calculate your Debtor Days, you have several options: